esoltys/climate_data_viz/README.md

 Note: The current implementation uses fixed data for July 2023.
 To visualize data for different months or years, you'll need to modify the `main` function in `static/js/visualization.js`.

+## Running Tests

+To run the tests, use the following command:

+`pytest`

 ## License

 This project is open source and available under the [MIT License](LICENSE).